KlasMvW/typesafe_units/README.md

 ## Test suite

 TU comes with its own test suite.
 It does not rely on any externa testing tool.
-To verify that TU runs on your system, build the test suite with cmake.
+To verify that TU runs on your system, build the test suite with CMake.

 The following instruction assumes that you do an out of source build in a directory under the repository root.